 The CD adopts its own Rules of Procedure and its own agenda, taking into account the recommendations of the General Assembly and the proposals of its Members.

 It reports to the General Assembly annually, or more frequently, as appropriate.
 Its budget is included in that of the United Nations.
-Staff members of the Geneva Branch of the Department for Disarmament Affairs service the meetings of the CD, which are held at the Palais des Nations.
+Staff members of the Geneva Branch of the Office for Disarmament Affairs service the meetings of the CD, which are held at the Palais des Nations.

 The Conference conducts its work by consensus.